 - Comes in a pack of 3, so it’s useful for when your plants grow bigger

 - It’s easy to move around due to its lightweight

 - It doesn’t come with any instructions, thus making it a bit difficult to setup

-The maker of this pot is trying to bring green living to people’s homes, with these pots they might succeed.
+The maker of the Mkono 5 pack is trying to bring green living to people’s homes, with these pots they might succeed.
 Like every other pot on this list, it’s a self-watering pot.
 This makes it great for plants that require a steady stream of water like the African violet.

-– The variety of colors gives you more choice.
+- The variety of colors gives you more choices.
 You can select a pot that blends well with your African Violet

 - It’s easy to use and easy to refill with water as well